exercism/v3/languages/clojure/exercises/concept/basic-functions/.doc/instructions.md

 ### 3. Create a function that takes an argument and calls the function defined in (2) with it

 Finally, create a function named `invoke-plus-42` that accepts an input,`y`, uses it as the argument with which to call the `plus-42` function, and then returns the result of that function invocation.

+### 4. Create a predicate function named `is-multiple-of-42?`  that takes an input, `x`, and returns true if x is divisible by 42.